-perfect for colder days and for curing anything from a runny nose to a broken heart.
+Masala Chai is perfect for colder days and for curing anything from a runny nose to a broken heart.
 It is a widely popular drink in the Indian sub-continent.

-Masala tea is unarguably delicious, but it also boasts of several benefits apart from the taste which give one more reason to get another cuppa.
+Masala tea is unarguably delicious, but it also boasts of several benefits apart from the taste, which gives you one more reason to get another cuppa.

 - Reduces inflammation – Ginger present in the tea masala is effective in reducing inflammation in the body.
 Inflammation is the underlying cause of most diseases